 Tackling obesity requires a whole systems approach from all partners and stakeholders.
 Taking a population approach through policy change and development will have the greatest impact on obesity and not focussing on service delivery to a small number of people.
 Ongoing engagement with key partners and ensuring key contacts are maintained within services to maintain momentum in delivering against the action plan.
-The ongoing cut in funding from central government to the Council and Clinical Commissioning Group (CCG) has led to reduced capacity to support the strategy.
-Whilst there has been widespread support for the strategy from senior leaders within both organisations, full engagement in supporting the steering group meetings and in the delivery of the action plan has not been a priority.
+The year on year cut in funding from central government to the Council and Clinical Commissioning Group (CCG) has led to reduced capacity to support the strategy.
+Whilst there remains widespread support for the strategy from senior leaders within both organisations, full engagement in supporting the steering group meetings and in the delivery of the action plan continues to be low priority.

-Lack of understanding of the wider determinants affecting obesity can lead to a tendency to focus on one issue as the root cause e.g. hot food takeaways, rather than looking at the whole system and mechanisms involved e.g. poverty.
+Lack of understanding of the wider determinants affecting unhealthy weight can lead to a tendency to focus on one issue as the root cause e.g. hot food takeaways, rather than looking at the whole system and mechanisms involved e.g. poverty.
 Supporting the drive to ensure healthy weight is included in all policies is part of the Local Authority Declaration on Healthy Weight which was signed in April 2017 by both the Council and CCG.
-This intention to tackle unhealthy weight will require further awareness of the complexities of obesity and how some of these issues can be tackled locally.
-Further work needs to be done to raise awareness of both the strategy and the Healthy Weight Declaration for both elected members and senior managers across the statutory organisations to address
+This intention to tackle unhealthy weight will require further awareness of the complexities of unhealthy weight and how some of these issues can be tackled locally.
+Further work is planned during 2019 to raise awareness of the Healthy Weight Declaration and the need for a whole systems approach to tackling healthy weight for both elected members and senior managers across the statutory organisations to address this.